General Dental Informtion

 Factors Causing Periodontal Disease

 Smokers are 3 times as likely to suffer from advanced periodontal disease, and smoking delays wound healing after gingival and oral surgeries.
-Cigarettes cause a brown to bitumen color sedimentation, change the color of teeth structure, and increasing plaque formations on the teeth and caries.
+Cigarettes cause a brown to bitumen color sedimentation, change the color of teeth structure, and increase plaque formations on the teeth and caries.

 Periodontal Disease, the Cause of Many Other Dangerous Diseases